mandybouvier/tidytuesday/README.md

 Codes for Tidy tuesday

 TidyTuesday is a weekly data project to learn R.
-If have never heard about this, you can read more in here <https://github.com/rfordatascience/tidytuesday>
+If have never heard about this, you can read more in here <link> https://github.com/rfordatascience/tidytuesday </link>

 I decided to join TidyTuesday to improve my skills and as a way to destress (: